korsakjakub/cs_q_sim/USAGE.md

 # Usage

-First, source env variables with
-`. ./config/export_envs.sh`, then build and run with
+Just run make
 ```
 make (build|run|test|clean)
 ```

+Or build and run in Docker with [Dockerfile](build/Dockerfile)